ho-thanh-und/tp/docs/UserGuide.md

 </box>

 * Adds the interview schedule of candidate specified at the `INDEX`.
-The index refers to the index number shown in the displayed person list.
+The index refers to the index number shown in the displayed candidate list.
 The index **must be a positive integer** 1, 2, 3, …​
 * `INTERVIEW_DATE_AND_DURATION` should be of the format: `yyyy-MM-dd HH:mm HH:mm`.
 * All fields must be provided.